SAFE NEWBORN PRACTICE

 A RECAP OF WHAT TO BRING

-Babys change bag with extra nappies, wipes and baby grows.
+Babys change bag with extra nappies, wipes and a spare baby grow.

 Extra formula if bottle feeding.